-David said highlights of his CSU experience include making new friends, feeling accomplished when he passed his subjects and the relief of finding his true calling in becoming a school teacher.
+David said highlights of his Charles Sturt experience include making new friends, feeling accomplished when he passed his subjects and the relief of finding his true calling in becoming a school teacher.

 Royal Australian Navy veteran

-How did you find out about CSU and what interested you in our courses?
+How did you find out about Charles Sturt University and what interested you in our courses?

-My wife completed a Bachelor of Nursing with CSU and suggested the uni, as did a couple of good friends I went to school with who attended years prior.
-Incidentally, I helped build the students accommodation in Dubbo as a tiler’s labourer prior to joining the RAN, so I always knew of CSU from the very beginning of my adult life.
-I guess it was just a natural transition to attend CSU, as it has always had a good reputation and quite a strong presence in rural New South Wales.
+My wife completed a Bachelor of Nursing with the uni and suggested it, as did a couple of good friends I went to school with who attended years prior.
+Incidentally, I helped build the students accommodation in Dubbo as a tiler’s labourer prior to joining the RAN, so I always knew of Charles Sturt from the very beginning of my adult life.
+I guess it was just a natural transition, as it has always had a good reputation and quite a strong presence in rural New South Wales.

-Why did you choose to study CSU’s Bachelor of Education (K–12)?
+Why did you choose to study the Bachelor of Education (K–12)?

 What was your role in the RAN and what are some of the highlights of your career?